AntonioDehesa/tilop/README.md

 The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 100: July 7 2021
+### Today's progress:

+Completed the NodeJs introduction section, and completed another challenge in the CTCI.
+I really dont feel like continuing this book, but now i feel forced to complete it.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

+## Day 101: July 8 2021
+### Today's progress:

+Completed the NodeJs introduction section, and completed another challenge in the CTCI.

+Now, I started the API section in the WebDev course.
+Gotta hurry!

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla